Atrix256/SampleZoo/src/samples/_1d/irrational_numbers/irrational_numbers.md

 The formula for using irrational numbers is essentially the same as when using rational numbers.
 If X is the irrational number and you want to calculate sample I, it's: (I * X) mod 1

-That can make for a great number sequence like the below, which uses the square root of two (which is an irrational number) in the same formula as before for 16 samples:
+That can make for a great number sequence like the below, which uses the square root of two (which is an irrational number) in that formula for 16 samples:

 ![16 samples sqrt2](../../../../output/samples/_1d/irrational_numbers/sqrt2.png)